Salampuriavv/Salampuriavv/README.md

 ### 🔧 Tech Stack:
 Proficient in C++, Java, C, and Python.
 Experienced with web development technologies and frontend frameworks like React.
 I leverage libraries such as PyTorch, TensorFlow, Spacy, OpenCV, and Scikit-Learn for ML projects and use tools like Git, VSCode, and Pycharm for development.

-### ☁️ Cloud Savvy:
-Equipped with hands-on experience in AWS and Google Cloud, aiming to build scalable and efficient cloud-based solutions.

 ### 🛠️ Projects:
 From creating an online e-commerce platform's frontend to developing a Python project for leak detection with 94% accuracy, I love tackling real-world problems with code.
 I thrive on challenges like hackathons, having participated in Microsoft's Fastest Coder and Unfold 2023.